Leased line speeds & Leased Line bearers

-Fibre leased lines are the fastest form of connection available in the UK today, but while speed is key, many businesses are still struggling to understand the complete ins and outs of leased line speeds.
+Fibre leased lines are the fastest form of connection available in the UK today, but while internet access speed is key, many businesses are still struggling to understand the complete ins and outs of leased line speeds.
 One essential factor that it’s a good idea to get to grips with is the difference between leased line speeds and leased line bearers and, more importantly, how these can be used to customise your connection.

-A leased line bearer – speed is the speed of data transfer that the fibre leased line is capable of; it’s maximum speed of transfer.
+A leased line bearer meaning the pipe that delivers your connection & tells your the maximum bandwidth you could get on the bearer.
+Bearer speed is the speed of data transfer that the fibre leased line is capable of; it’s maximum speed of transfer.
 In some cases, the maximum speed transfer of the line may correspond to the received speed, especially if you’ve opted for a very fast service, such as a 10Gb leased line.

 Customising Your Leased Line

 When you choose to install a leased line, you’ll have many options that let you tailor your service to meet your needs more accurately; one of these options will be the size of the leased line bearer.
-Some businesses opt for a bearer that matches their upload and download speed requirements, and this is often the most cost effective way of leased line installation.
-However, other businesses opt for a bearer that is larger than what they require at the time.
-Why?
-It’s a technique known as ‘future proofing’.
+Some businesses opt for a bearer that matches their upload and download speed requirements, and this is often the most cost-effective way of leased line installation.
+However, other businesses opt for a bearer that is larger than what they require at the time.It’s a technique known as ‘future proofing’.

 Future Proofing Your Business

-A larger bearer makes it quick and easy to up your speed to meet your needs, while increasing the size of the bearer at a later date can not only be costly, but also time consuming due to construction work, too.
+A larger bearer makes it quick and easy to up your speed to meet your needs, while increasing the size of the bearer at a later date can not only be costly but also time-consuming due to construction work, too.
 In many cases, opting for a larger bearer can be a very suitable option for many emerging businesses.